Examples of national and regional anti-FGM laws and cases in some law-prevalence areas

 b) law enforcement

-As previously discussed on this thread it is not enough to have a law.
+It is not enough to have a law.
 Enacting a law sends a strong message but this is weakened if there is no awareness of the law.
-In this regard, examples of promising practises can be found here (Council of Europe, 2017) but to pull out a few:
+In this regard, examples of promising practises can be found here (Council of Europe, 2017) but to highlight a few:

 Some of our members have been working with their governments to produce statements opposing FGM (UK, Netherland, Germany).
 This is an official document in various languages outlining the health risks and the fact that FGM is a criminal offence in Europe.